nsoham27/Class-Design-Strategy-in-Python/README.md

 ### It demonstrates good coding practices with proper type and value checks.

 ### 1. Watch.py: The example creates a Seiko watch object and showcases its characteristics.
+### 2. TV.py: The example creates a Sony Bravia TV object and showcases its characteristics.

 ## Python
 ## ObjectOrientedProgramming